soniajoseph/ViT-Prisma/docs/README.md

 # What's in the repo?

-**Part One:** Mechanistic interpretability tooling, including activation caching, path-patching, and attention head visualization. _Coming soon_
+**Part One:** Mechanistic interpretability tooling, including activation caching, path-patching, and attention head visualization. _In progress._

 **Part Two:** Open source mini transformers (ViT "mice"). _In progress._